 Goodwill is initially recognised as an asset at cost and is subsequently measured at cost less any accumulated impairment losses.
 Goodwill is held in the currency of the acquired entity and revalued to the closing rate at each balance sheet date.
 Goodwill is not subject to amortisation but is tested for impairment.
-Negative goodwill arising on an acquisition is recognised directly in the income statement.
+Negative goodwill arising on an acquisition is recognised directly in the Statement of Comprehensive Income.